2012–13 Dallas Mavericks season: Player statistics

+Regular season

 Injuries

 During the first preseason game at Berlin, Rodrigue Beaubois injured his left foot.

 Dirk Nowitzki sat out the second game of the preseason because of a right knee effusion.
 Both missed the next two preseason games against Houston and Phoenix.

-On October 19, 2012 it was announced that Nowitzki underwent arthroscopic surgery on his right knee and missed games until late December.
+On October 19, 2012, it was announced that Nowitzki underwent arthroscopic surgery on his right knee and missed games until late December.

 Chris Kaman had a strained calf and missed the preseason games against Atlanta, the New Orleans and the rest of preseason action.
 He was also out the first two games of the regular season.

 Brandan Wright was out against Charlotte due to a twisted ankle.

 Beaubois missed the games against Charlotte, Portland and Toronto because he twisted his left ankle during practice.

 Shawn Marion suffered a sprained MCL in the game against Portland in his left knee and missed the next three games.

 Troy Murphy started the game against New York but was unable to play in the second half due to an illness.

 Darren Collison had a sprained right middle finger and missed the game against Chicago.

 Marion missed the game at Houston due to a strained groin and Sacramento.

 Dominique Jones was ill and was not able to play against Sacramento.

 Elton Brand was out against Philadelphia due to a sore groin.

 Derek Fisher left the game against Philadelphia after five minutes with a right patellar tendon strain and missed the games against Miami, Memphis and San Antonio.

 Brand (groin) and Wright (ankle) missed the game against Miami.
 Brand also missed the game against Memphis, while Wright was back.

 Kaman missed the games against Portland, Golden State and Phoenix.

 Nowitzki was out against Golden State and Phoenix.

 Marion was out late in the year and missed some games due to a calf injury.

 Beaubois fractured the second metacarpal in his left hand during a game against Oklahoma.
 He successfully underwent surgery on 20 March and will miss the remainder of the season.

 Brand missed three games late in the season and Nowitzki sat out the fourth quarter at Portland.